Skip to content

 Source code in hyperparameter/api.py

-def auto_param(
+def param(

 name_or_func: Union[str, Callable, None],